Genetic counsellors help patients and their families understand and make informed decisions about a range of genetic conditions

 There are three qualification routes available to become a genetic counsellor in the UK.
 One option is to take a Masters in genetic counselling accredited by the Genetic Counselling Registration Board (GCRB).
 For an up-to-date list of courses, see GCRB-accredited courses.

-After completing the course, you'll typically work in a Band 6 pre-registration genetic counsellor post in a genetics service for two years and will then be eligible to submit an intention to register as a genetic counsellor through the GCRB.
+After completing the course, you'll typically work in a Band 6 pre-registration genetic counsellor post in a genetics service for two years under the supervision of an experienced GCRB-registered genetic counsellor.
+You will then be eligible to submit an intention to register as a genetic counsellor through the GCRB.
 The register is maintained by the Academy for Healthcare Science (AHCS), which is accredited by the Professional Standards Authority for Health and Social Care (PSA) on an annual basis.

 Graduates with a relevant degree can apply for a place on the NHS Scientist Training Programme (STP) in genomic counselling.
 Successful applicants will be employed in a three-year, full-time, workplace-based training post on Band 6.
 As part of your training you'll complete a Masters degree in genomic counselling.
 After successful completion of the STP, you'll be eligible for registration as a clinical scientist with the Health & Care Professions Council (HCPC) and will be able to work as a Band 7 genetic counsellor in a genetics service.
 HCPC-registered genomic counsellors may also apply for AHCS registration through the GCRB if they want to.